 In the past, amplifiers used to only function as single-carrier devices.
 Single-carrier amps were only compatible with one specific type of cellular network courier.
 Nowadays, a single amplifier and booster system can connect with all the major networks due to technological advancements.
 Amplifiers also range in the amount of input gain they provide, which is why it’s important to know your existing signal strength before purchasing an amplifier.

 Different Types of Antennas

-Along with the actual amplifying device, antennas play an important role in the functionality of the signal booster system.
+When you’re deciding between internet extenders versus boosters, you need to consider the different types of antennas.
+Along with the actual amplifying device, antennas play an important role in the functionality of the signal booster system, and it’s important to choose the right antenna.
 Indoor and outdoor antennas come in a range of forms, offering different purposes.
 Outdoor antennas come in two different forms: directional and omnidirectional.
 The type of outdoor antenna you need for your space depends on your location and the distance between you and the nearest cell tower.
 Indoor antennas vary in the direction and range of their transmissions.
 Some indoor antennas cover multiple floors.
 Others project a short-range connection area.

 What Cell Boosting System Works for You?

 Understanding the difference, or in this case, lack of difference between terms relating to cellular signals and devices improves your search for the best system for your needs and space.
 Whether you refer to the boosting system as a booster, extender, or repeater, there are numerous factors to take into consideration before finding a system that works for you.
 With the different terminology in your back pocket, you can find the best system, equipment, and setup that will help enhance your cell signal and experience.